gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-05-testing-our-model.markdown

 title:  Testing our model
 ---

+_"Kick!
+Punch!
+It's all in the mind.
+If you wanna test me, I'm sure you'll find.
+The things I'll teach ya is sure to beat ya." - Chop Chop Master Onion's Rap, Parappa the Rapper_

 Right, let's give this a test!
 A lot of people leave testing to later on.
 Not me, no!
 Over to `app/tests/cases/models/EmployeesTest.php`:

 {% highlight php %}